Voting Accessibility Advisory Committee (VAAC) Meeting scheduled for Thursday, October 6, 2022 at 11:00 AM.

 - The Secretary of State's office provides the State Voter Information Guide in large print format and on audiocassette.

-- Beginning 29 days before an election, the Alameda County Registrar of Voters office serves as a polling place during regular hours, 8:30am to 5:00pm, Monday through Friday and from 7:00am to 8:00pm on Election Day.
+- Beginning 29 days before an election, the Alameda County Registrar of Voters office serves as a Vote Center during regular hours, 8:30am to 5:00pm, Monday through Friday and from 7:00am to 8:00pm on Election Day.
 In addition, there may be weekend voting hours for a Primary and General Election; please contact our office at (510) 272-6973 for more information on weekend hours.

 Accessible Voting Machine